-- 1. Questionnaire.
-Participants completed a questionnaire that asked about their previous experiences with various game genres and platforms.
+- Questionnaire.
+Participants completed a questionnaire that asked about their previous experiences with various game genres and gaming platforms.
 Participants also reported basic demographic information such as sex and age. - 2.
 Group gameplay.
-Participants gathered in groups of friends or family who regularly get together to play games.
+Participants gathered in groups of friends or family who regularly get together to play console games.
 These existing groups played the game or games that they typically play with one another for anywhere between thirty minutes and two hours (an hour and fifteen minutes, on average).
-We observed groups play a variety of games on a variety of gaming platforms.
-Descriptions of the gaming groups and a list of the games that were observed are reported in Table 1. - 3.
-Gaming environment sketch.
+We observed, kept fieldnotes, and videotaped groups as they played a variety of games on a variety of gaming platforms.
+Descriptions of the gaming groups and a list of the games that were observed are reported in Table 1.

+- 3. Gaming environment sketch.
 Participants sketched their ideal group gaming environment.
-This activity was modeled after the sketching task suggested by Sall and Grinter [13].

-4. Focus group.
+This activity was modeled after the sketching task suggested by Sall and Grinter [14]. - 4.
+Focus group.
 Individuals participated in a semi-structured focus group with other members of their gaming group.
-The focus group protocol included questions about the gaming environment sketches, motivations for getting together to play games, and gameplay preferences when gaming in various contexts.
+The focus group protocol included questions about the participants' gaming environment sketches, their motivations for getting together to play games, and their gameplay preferences when gaming in various contexts.